U.S. spelling bee champs find success after sting of defeat

 Natarajan, a married father of boys 8 and 11, said his elder child just missed competing in the national bee this year, coming in second in a countywide spelling competition.
 If losing really is the key to winning, that may be great news.

-(Reporting by Barbara Goldberg in New York; Editing by Colleen Jenkins and Jeffrey Benkoe)
+(Reporting by Barbara Goldberg in New Yorkl; Editing by Colleen Jenkins and Jeffrey Benkoe)